 Proof of English proficiency may be demonstrated through one of the following:

 - A minimum of three consecutive years of full-time study or completion of a graduate degree at a recognized post-secondary institution, where the exclusive language of instruction and examination of the program and/or institution is English.

-- Provision of evidence of English proficiency, using one of the approved tests listed in Table 1.1.a and Table 1.1.b.
-All scores must be from one exam date, not to be combined with other exam dates.
+- Provision of evidence of English proficiency, using one of the approved tests as listed in English Language Proficiency Policy – Appendix C. All scores must be from one exam date, not to be combined with other exam dates.
 Tests are valid for two years after the testing date.
 Scores must be valid (no more than two years old) at the beginning of the student's first term of registration in the graduate program.